-Each year the Circle grants awards and scholarships to female graduate students and it honors female “rising star” pre-tenure faculty staff members.
-The deadline to apply for the 2015 awards is Saturday, February 28th, 2015.
+Each year the Circle grants awards and scholarships to female graduate students and it honors female “Rising Star” pre-tenure faculty staff members.
+The deadline to apply for the 2016 awards is Tuesday, February 23rd, 2016.

-Each spring, the Women's Philanthropic Leadership Circle (WPLC) makes several awards of up to $2,000 to graduate students.
-Female graduate students enrolled full-time (with a minimum of 6 credits) for the 2015-16 academic year in non-licensure degree programs who expect to complete their degrees by summer 2017 are eligible to apply.
+Each spring, the Women's Philanthropic Leadership Circle (WPLC) makes several awards of up to $2,500 to graduate students.
+Female graduate students enrolled full-time (with a minimum of 6 credits) for the 2016-17 academic year in non-licensure degree programs who expect to complete their degrees by summer 2018 are eligible to apply.
 Students enrolled for dissertation-only credits are also eligible.
-Each recipient is expected to report back, in writing, to the WPLC about how the funds were used and how the award was helpful in furthering the recipient’s career and academic goals.

 Previous recipients are not eligible to submit applications.